Jundel-Malazarte/GuideFit/README.md

 **Built with ❤️ for safe, effective training.**

-HTML, CSS & JavaScript Made by [Jundel Malazarte](https://github.com/jundel-malazarte)
+HTML, CSS & JavaScript Made by [Jundel Malazarte](https://github.com/jundel-malazarte) & [Kenneth Amarila](https://github.com/codebykenneth)

 For questions or suggestions, feel free to reach out or open an issue in the repository.